Warren Feeney

-Warren James Feeney (born 17 January 1981) is a Northern Irish football manager and former professional footballer who last manged club Weymouth.
+Warren James Feeney (born 17 January 1981) is a Northern Irish football manager and former professional footballer who is currently an assistant manager at League of Ireland Premier Division club Sligo Rovers.

 As a player he was a forward who began his professional career with Leeds United.
 He played in the Football League for AFC Bournemouth, Stockport County, Luton Town, Cardiff City, Swansea City, Sheffield Wednesday, Oldham Athletic and Plymouth Argyle, in the Scottish Premiership for Dundee United.
 He also had a spell in his native country for Linfield and played non-league football for both Salisbury City, Callington Town and Ards.
 He is a Northern Ireland former international and was capped 46 times, scoring 5 goals.
 In making his debut, he became the third generation of his family to receive an international cap, after his father Warren Feeney, Sr. and grandfather Jim Feeney.